troystribling/BlueCap/Documentation/CentralManager.md

 }

 discoveryFuture.onFailure { service in
-    guard let appError = error as?
-AppError else {
+   if let appError = error as?
+AppError {
-        return
-    }
         switch appError {
         case .serviceNotFound:
             break
+    }
+    if let peripheralError = error as?
+PeripheralError {
+        switch peripheralError {
         case .disconnected:
-        discoveredPeripheral?.reconnect()
+            break
+        case .forcedDisconnect:
+            break
+        case .connectionTimeout:
+            break
-    case .connectionFailed:
+        case .serviceDiscoveryTimeout:
-        discoveredPeripheral?.terminate()
+            break
         }
     }

+    if let serviceError = error as?
+ServiceError {
+        switch serviceError {
+        case .characteristicDiscoveryTimeout:
+            break
+    }
+}
 ```

 Here the `connectionFuture` is completed after the `Peripheral` connects and `flatMap` combines it with the `Service` discovery `Future` and another `flatMap` combines with `Characteristic` discovery.
-Also, `ConnectionEvents` need to be handled the first `flatMap` since service discovery is only started on a successful connection.

 Discovery of all supported `Peripheral` `Services` and `Characteristics` could be done in a single `flatMap` using,